 From 2009-2014 Amaya taught in Madrid at the Escuela Superior de Dibujo Profesional as an Anatomy and Drawing instructor in their core program, and in 2016 was an adjunct professor at the New York Academy of Art.
 She has taught workshops at the Museo de Navarra, Círculo de Bellas Artes of Madrid, The Art Students League of New York, and the Janus Collaborative in New York.
 Her work has exhibited in Europe and the United States.

-Amaya is currently teaching as a Principal Instructor at the US branch of The Florence Academy of Art in Jersey city where she has her own studio.
+Amaya is currently a Principal Instructor at the US branch of The Florence Academy of Art in Jersey City.

 See more of Amaya’s work at www.amayagurpide.com